A Stable Fire, 1898

 James Rogers, Grocer and Provision Dealer

-Charles, then aged 32, worked as a porter for James Rogers at his shop in Lower Somercotes.
-On Tuesday 13 May Charles and James Rogers were tending to a mare and foal in a wooden shed behind the premises.
-Charles had been giving the foal a little oil.
+Charles, then aged 32, worked as a porter for James Rogers at his shop on Nottingham Road, Lower Somercotes.
+On Thursday 7 May, Charles and James Rogers were tending to a mare and foal in a wooden shed behind the premises.
+Charles had been giving the foal a little oil (linseed oil helps a foal put on weight).

 When Rogers went home at 10.50 p.m., he suggested to Charles that he should too as he’d been sitting up with the mare and foal on previous nights: ‘he would be able to get six hours rest’.

 Charles lived about 200 yards from the shed.
-He took what Rogers assumed was a last look at the mare and foal and followed Rogers outside, but he must have decided to return.
+He took what Rogers assumed was a last look at the mare and foal and followed Rogers outside, fastening the stable door as behind him, but he must have decided to return.
+Charles had a lighted candle in his hand at the time.

 Police Constable Limb